WebAssembly/component-model/design/mvp/Explainer.md

 | Canonical ABI signature    | `[t:i32] -> [i32]`                      |

-The `thread.yield-then-resume` built-in immediately resumes execution of the thread `t` (trapping if `t` is not in a "suspended" state), leaving the [current thread] in a "ready" state so that the runtime can nondeterministically resume the current thread at some point in the future.
+The `thread.yield-then-resume` built-in immediately resumes execution of the thread `t` (trapping if `t` is not in a "suspended" state, which includes if `t` is the current thread), leaving the [current thread] in a "ready" state so that the runtime can nondeterministically resume the current thread at some point in the future.
 If `cancellable` is set, `thread.yield-then-resume` returns whether the current task was [cancelled] by the caller; otherwise, `thread.yield-then-resume` always returns `false`.

 For details, see [Thread Built-ins] in the concurrency explainer and [`canon_thread_yield_then_resume`] in the Canonical ABI explainer.